 Photo: The Hurt Locker (Jonathan Olley / Summit Entertainment)

-Dona Flor and Her Two Husbands / Dona Flor e Seus Dois Maridos, Brazil’s biggest box office hit until last year’s The Elite Squad 2, will be remade.
+Dona Flor and Her Two Husbands / Dona Flor e Seus Dois Maridos, Brazil’s biggest locally made box office hit until last year’s The Elite Squad 2: The Enemy Within, will be remade.
 At the Gramado Film Festival, currently being held in the small southern Brazilian town, actor-director Reginaldo Faria announced that his son, Marcelo Faria, will star in a new film adaptation of Jorge Amado’s bestseller.
 The project will also mark television director Pedro Vasconcelos’ feature-film debut.

 Bruno Barreto’s acclaimed 1976 sex comedy starred Sonia Braga, José Wilker, and Mauro Mendonça.
 A (quite tame) American remake directed by Robert Mulligan, and starring Sally Field, Jeff Bridges, and James Caan, was released as Kiss Me Goodbye in 1982.
 It was a critical and box office disappointment.
 Additionally, there was a 1998 Brazilian TV miniseries toplined by Giulia Gam, Edson Celulari, and Marco Nanini.

 Set in Salvador in the early 1940s, Dona Flor and Her Two Husbands tells the story of a widow (Braga) whose dead husband (Wilker) refuses to leave her side – and her bed – after she marries a kind-hearted but strait-laced pharmacist (Mendonça).
 As the bohemian, womanizing ghost, Wilker spends much of the film with his clothes off.